 I am a PhD candidate in Mechanical Engineering at the California Institute of Technology (Caltech) and part of the AMBER Lab, advised by Dr. Aaron D. Ames.
 My research is focussed on nonlinear control applied to robotic systems.
+I'm particularly interested in leveraging tools from applied analysis and partial differential equations to solve challenges in real-world autonomy, and validating these methods on hardware across various robotic platforms.

-CV / Linkedin / Twitter / Google Scholar
+CV / Linkedin / Google Scholar

 Gilbert Bahati, Pio Ong, Aaron D. Ames